On classic $n$-universal quadratic forms over dyadic local fields: Introduction

-In the paper, we prove the classification theorem (Theorem \ref{thm:classicalnuniversaldyadic}) and Conway-Schneeberger's $ 15 $-theorem (Theorem \ref{thm:classicalnuniversaldyadic15theorem}) for $ n $-universal classic integral lattices corresponding to the integral versions (Theorems 1.1 and 1.2 in \cite{HeHu2}, respectively).
+In the paper, we give a criterion (Theorem \ref{thm:classicalnuniversaldyadic}) and determine a minimal testing set (Theorem \ref{thm:classicalnuniversaldyadic15theorem}) for classic $ n $-universal lattices for arbitrary $n$ and arbitrary dyadic local fields.
 As seen in \cite{HeHu2}, the use of BONGs enables us to recognize the patterns from the cases of lower rank and predict the lattice sets for testing $ n $-universality.
-In view of that, our main results will be shown by the techniques used there and be formulated in the language of BONGs for compactness (see Remark \ref{re:Jordonforms} for a translation of Theorem \ref{thm:classicalnuniversaldyadic15theorem}).
-Although the treatment here is similar to \cite{HeHu2}, it will be seen that the classic integral case is more complicated, for example, finding maximal lattices is not applicable to the determination of minimal critical sets for classic integral lattices and a different approach will be introduced instead (see Section \ref{sec:classicalcstheorem-mini} for details).
+In view of that, our main results will be shown by the techniques used there and be formulated in the language of BONGs for compactness.
+Although the treatment here is similar to \cite{HeHu2}\footnote{As pointed out in \cite[Section 4]{beli_universal_2020}, one may simplify the $ n $-universal problem to some extent by reducing to the cases $ n=1,2,3,4 $.}, it will be seen that the classic integral case is more complicated, for example, finding maximal lattices is not sufficient for determining minimal testing sets.